Green aces - introduction (Summary at the end)

 4♥ = to play, because if opener wanted to agree diamonds and ace ask he could and should have done so a round

-The Ace ResponsesThere are 5 aces, where the king of trumps acts as the fifth ace.
+The responses to the ace ask are based on 5 aces, with the king of trumps counting as the 5th ace.
+The

 2 steps = 2 aces

 3 steps = 3 aces … but see below

 4 steps = 5 of the trump suit = zilch, 0 aces